History, Accreditation, and Affiliations

 I need the packing checklist and/or health form?

-Click here to download the Camper Information Packet including your packing checklist.
+Click here to download the Parent Handbook including your packing checklist.
 The health form is completed online via your Camper's Home Page.
 There is a Physician's Page that must be signed by the camper's physician, and, for camper's bringing any medications with them to camp, a Medication Administration Authorization Form for each medication must be completed as well.

 How much storage space is underneath the bunk beds?